 - Weather can vary so pack layers to wear under any dresses or skirts

-- Pack waterproof, boots jacket, and compact umbrella (it rains a lot)
+- Pack waterproof boots, jacket, and compact umbrella (it rains a lot)

 - Pack a raincoat (rainboots if you need them)

-- Ballet Flat for an evening out
+- Ballet Flats for an evening out

 - Nice Cardigan

 (Summer in London lasts from June through August, with temperatures between 60°F to 75°F. It can rain but summers are mild and a great time to be outside with all the other tourists that take over London at this time of year.)

 - Jersey Skirt and Dresses (try bright and sunny summer dressy if it will be sunny)